ramanathanMuthuraman/react-isomorphic-boilerplate/README.md

 # Running

-To run the boilerplate, execute the below command in the command prompt
+The task runner executes the default task to run the boilerplate code

 ```
 gulp